alexbevi/redmine_knowledgebase/README.md

     bundle install
     rake redmine:plugins:migrate NAME=redmine_knowledgebase

+Note that this plugin relies on [acts-as-taggable-on](https://github.com/mbleigh/acts-as-taggable-on) being installed.

+If another plugin has been installed that is using this library for tagging, the following step can be skipped.

+To add the tables that acts-as-taggable-on needs, run the following:

+    rails generate acts_as_taggable_on:migration

 More information on installing Redmine plugins can be found here: [http://www.redmine.org/wiki/redmine/Plugins](http://www.redmine.org/wiki/redmine/Plugins "Redmine Plugins")

 After the plugin is installed and the db migration completed, you will